-In addition to an ICT infrastructure agreement with Northgate Information Systems, several support services used within CCWater were provided during 2006-07 by Ofwat: financial services, facilities management services, library and information services and human resources services.
+In addition to an ICT infrastructure agreement with Northgate Information Systems, several support services used within CCWater were provided during 2007-08 by Ofwat: financial services, facilities management services, library and information services and human resources services.
 These services were managed using service level agreements (SLAs) between the two organisations.
+The web based complaints management system was provided by RightNow Technologies.